C++ coding conventions#

 const attributes#

-We generally don't make attributes of classes const
+We generally don't make attributes of classes const.
+See the

 attached discussion